sammancoaching/website/_learning_hours/testable_design/naming.md

 It also makes this learning hour possible to do without computers, or if remote, without an editor.

 #### Tools
 - Screenshot of code, printed on a large paper or on a digital board.
 - Text area/paper for editing name.
 - Ways to hide or mark the code that is represented in the name.

+#### Instructions
+> Give the code an honest incomplete name.
+> Read the code.
+> Find parts that belong together and add something to the name that represents that part of the code.
+> Mark the code represented in the name to remember you processed it.
+> Continue until all the code can be roughly reconstructed by reading the name.
+> Change the name to signal that it is complete.

 ## Conclude
 Pair up and explain how to get to an *honest complete* name and why we want that.